 There are two exam-writing options available: ProctorU or Pearson VUE.
 ProctorU allows you to write your certification exam at home with a proctor.
 If this is not suitable, you can write the exam in one of the Pearson VUE test centres across Canada.

 Within 10 days of receiving your eligibility email, you will receive an email to select your preferred writing option and book your exam date.
 There is an additional fee to book your exam appointment, which you pay at time of booking.

 CNA offers exam preparation resources that will guide you on how to prepare for the exam and highlight important documents to use for your preparation.

-In addition, within 10 days of receiving your eligibility email, you will receive an email from Yardstick giving you access to an online practice test for your specialty.
+In addition, within 10 days of receiving your eligibility email, you will receive an email from Meazure Learning giving you access to an online practice test for your specialty.
 The test offers 100 questions related to your specialty to help you become familiar with computer-based testing.

 - Write the certification exam

 - We will begin marking exams after the exam window is closed.